 Cold frame gardening is an easy way to extend the homegrown harvest into late fall and winter.
 A cold frame is just a box with a clear top.
-It’s unheated, but captures solar energy and shelters crops from the elements – cold temperatures, wind, ice, and snow.
+It’s unheated, but captures solar energy and shelters crops from the elements – cold temperatures, frost, wind, ice, and snow.
 You don’t need a large garden to accommodate a cold frame.
-Even a small, urban garden will benefit from this simple structure.
-In my book, The Year Round Vegetable Gardener, I offer a lot of tips and ideas for gardening with cold frames.
+Even a small, urban garden will benefit from this simple structure and allow you to extend the growing season.
+In my books, The Year Round Vegetable Gardener and Growing Under Cover, I offer a lot of tips and ideas for gardening with cold frames.
 Here are a few of my favourites…

 5 tips to successful cold frame gardening: